Japan's Flying Squirrels

 This introductory video, titled "3 Flying Squirrels" (匹のモモンガ), was created by Shinji Kawamura.
 It captures footage of three flying squirrels.

-The Ezo momonga (Siberian flying squirrel), native to Hokkaido, Japan (known in Japanese as "Ezo Momonga," scientific name: Pteromys volans orii) are small mammals who are members of the order Rodentia, family
+The Ezo momonga (Ezo flying squirrel), native to Hokkaido, Japan (known in Japanese as "Ezo Momonga," scientific name: Pteromys volans orii) are small mammals who are members of the order Rodentia, family

 Sciuridae, and subfamily Sciurinae and belong to the tribe Pteromyini.